A Phase Lag between Disk and Corona in GRMHD Simulations of Precessing Tilted Accretion Disks: Results

-To quantify the conversion efficiency of gravitational potential energy as matter falls into the black hole we break down in Fig.~\ref{fig:time}(e,f) the energy outflow efficiency $\eta_{tot}$, defined as the net energy outflow rate divided by the BH rest-mass energy accretion rate, $\dot Mc^2$, into radiative, $\eta_{rad}$, mechanical outflow, $\eta_{wind}$, and jet, $\eta_{jet}$, constituents that we define below.
-The radiative efficiency, $\eta_{rad}$, approximated by integrating the total radiative cooling rate from the inner photon orbit at $r=1.43 r_g$ to $100 r_g$ hovers around the canonical \citet{Novikov1973} value of $18\%$.
-The jet efficiency, $\eta_{jet}$, corresponding to the mechanical energy carried by the jets, reaches peak values of around $0.1\%$ in W-T60 and $10\%$ in S-T60.
-The wind efficiency, $\eta_{wind}$, or the mechanical outflow efficiency outside of the jet, reaches around $20\%$ for both models.
-The sum $\eta_{tot}\approx 40\%$.
+Figure~\ref{fig:time}(e,f) breaks down the energy outflow efficiency $\eta_{tot}$, or the energy outflow rate divided by the BH rest-mass energy accretion rate, $\dot Mc^2$, into radiative, $\eta_{rad}$, mechanical outflow, $\eta_{wind}$, and jet, $\eta_{jet}$, constituents that we define below (see equations 6,7 and 9 in \citep{Liska2018C} for detailed definitions).
+The radiative efficiency, $\eta_{rad}$, approximated by integrating the total radiative cooling rate from the inner photon orbit at $r=1.43 r_g$ to $100 r_g$, hovers around the canonical \citet{Novikov1973} value of $18\%$.
+The jet efficiency, $\eta_{jet}$, corresponding to the mechanical energy carried by the jets, reaches peak values of around $0.01\%$ in W-T60 and $10\%$ in S-T60.
+The wind efficiency, $\eta_{wind}$, or the mechanical outflow efficiency outside of the jet, reaches around $20\%$ for both models at $r=5 r_g$.
+The sum is $\eta_{tot}\approx 40\%$.
+However, in both models $\eta_{wind}$ drops to zero at $r \sim 400 r_g$, suggesting that the wind launched at smaller radii is gravitationally bound and eventually circularizes within $r \lesssim 400 r_g$.